On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Discussion and further questions

 As remarked at the start of \Cref{sec:doublehook}, \Cref{prop:doublehookbound} provides a bound better than \Cref{prop:singlehookbound} by a factor of 2.
 Even though we are unable to show so, we suspect that \Cref{prop:doublehookbound} can always be applied.

-\begin{conj} For any veering triangulation on a mapping torus, there exists a fiber surface such that the hypothesis of \Cref{prop:doublehookbound} is satisfied for some minimum weight sector. \end{conj}
+\begin{conj} For every layered veering triangulation, there exists a fiber surface such that the hypothesis of \Cref{prop:doublehookbound} is satisfied for some minimum weight sector. \end{conj}

 Another approach to improving the bound would be to find a way to bypass the cases when we have a minimum weight sector that is not deep.
 As seen in \Cref{subsec:singlehookexist} and \Cref{subsec:EIIRP}, when one can assume that all minimum weight sectors are deep, one can use the flexibility granted by \Cref{prop:manyfibersurfaces} to strongly constrain the triangulation.
 That is, a positive answer to the following question would likely lead to sharper bounds.

-\begin{quest} Let $\Delta$ be a veering triangulation on a mapping torus.
+\begin{quest} Let $\Delta$ be a layered veering triangulation.
 Is it true that for every sector $s$, there is a fiber surface such that $s$ is a minimum weight sector? \end{quest}

-It is useful to consider the particular case of veering triangulations on once-punctured torus bundles.
-As mentioned in the proof of \Cref{prop:m003}, these are very neatly described in \cite{Gue06}.
-In these veering triangulations, the normalized dilatation grows at worse linearly in the number of tetrahedra.

-Moreover, in this case, the normalized dilatation seems to behave differently with respect to the number of fan and toggle tetrahedra.
-Intuitively, it grows linearly with respect to the former and grows as an exponential function of the latter.
-This leads one to suspect that perhaps one can obtain bounds that treat the number of fan and toggle tetrahedra separately.
-These would be of a different nature than \Cref{thm:singlehook}, but we think they would be significantly sharper for applications.
+It is instructive to consider the particular case of veering triangulations on once-punctured torus bundles.
+In these triangulations, the normalized dilatation grows at worse linearly in the number of tetrahedra.
+Moreover, in this case, the normalized dilatation seems to behave differently with respect to the number of fan and toggle tetrahedra; morally, it grows linearly with the former and grows exponentially with the latter.
+From this, we suspect that one can obtain bounds that treat the number of fan and toggle tetrahedra separately.
+These would be of a different nature than \Cref{thm:singlehook}, but they should be significantly sharper for applications.

 Of course, it is interesting to know the best possible bound one can hope for at all.

 \begin{quest} What is the smallest exponent $\alpha$ such that the number of tetrahedra at worse grows as the $\alpha^{\text{th}}$ power of the normalized dilatation, across all layered veering triangulations? \end{quest}